tphamer8/SLP_Discord_Bot/README.md

 <h1>Role Verifcation Discord Bot</h1>
 <!-- ### [YouTube Demonstration](https://youtu.be/7eJexJVCqJo) -->
 <h2 style="color: darkblue;">Description</h2>
-This Discord bot would verify the users' purchase of a STEM Launch Program course and assign them the appropriate role to give them access to their session text and voice channels.
-The bot would verify customer information from a Google spreadsheet by using their Order Number and email address.
-The Google Sheet was populated using Make, a software automation tool, which integrated the purchased orders from the STEM Launch Program Squarespace website into the sheet.
-For the Discord bot to run at all hours, the program ran on an AWS instance.
+This Discord bot is designed to automatically verify a user's purchase of a STEM Launch Program course and assign them the appropriate role to access their session-specific text and voice channels.
+It functions by cross-referencing the user’s provided Order Number and email address against a Google Sheet populated by Make, a software automation tool.
+Make integrates the orders from the STEM Launch Program’s Squarespace website into the sheet, keeping it up-to-date with purchases.
 <br />

 <h2 style="color: darkblue;">Languages and Utilities Used</h2>